Automattic/kue/Readme.md

 The UI is a small [Express](https://github.com/strongloop/express) application.
 A script is provided in `bin/` for running the interface as a standalone application with default settings.
-You may pass in options for the port and redis-url.
+You may pass in options for the port, redis-url, and prefix.
 For example:

 ```
-node_modules/kue/bin/kue-dashboard -p 3050 -r redis://127.0.0.1:3000
+node_modules/kue/bin/kue-dashboard -p 3050 -r redis://127.0.0.1:3000 -q prefix
 ```

 You can fire it up from within another application too: